 But there is one thing that all of these successful brands have: a clear social media plan.

 Those brands aren’t just randomly posting the funniest GIF of the day or following a bunch of random people.
 A social media plan is an essential part of their growth stacks, which includes a planned out content calendar, an arsenal of automation tools, tools for tracking performance metrics and more.
-Each post they share is planned out well in advance to maximize their success on social media.
+Each post they share is designed in advance to maximize their success on social media.

 And you can do it too!